Opinion | D.C. statehood can no longer be ignored. Will Democrats step up?

 That objection is half-right.
 Of course Democrats see the political advantage of D.C. statehood.
 But parties gain or lose influence because of changes to our laws all the time.
 Throughout American history, the addition of states was regularly pushed by parties looking to add to their power.
 That didn’t mean that it wasn’t a good thing for the country.

 Think of it this way.
 Imagine Democrats suggested that we declare Florida a Special Tourism Zone — one whose citizens would no longer be allowed to have voting representation in Congress.
-Republicans could say “You only want to do that so we’ll lose power over legislation!”
+Republicans could sa,y “You only want to do that so we’ll lose power over legislation!”
 Even if that were true, it wouldn’t be the reason de-stating Florida would be wrong.
 The reason would be that the people of Florida shouldn’t have their voting rights taken away, and the fact that they usually vote Republican doesn’t matter one way or the other.

 But Republicans barely hide the fact that their principal objection to D.C. statehood is that the people there are Democrats — and we can’t ignore that about half the city’s residents are Black.
-Sometimes it comes out more explicitly, as when last year Sen. Tom Cotton (R-Ark.) inveighed against D.C. statehood by citing its mayor, Muriel E. Bowser, and one of her predecessors, Marion Barry, as though by invoking the names of two African-American politicians — one of whom left office over two decades ago — he had proven how irresponsible the voters of D.C. are and why they are simply unworthy of full voting rights.
+Sometimes it comes out more explicitly, as when last year Sen. Tom Cotton (R-Ark.) inveighed against D.C. statehood by citing its mayor, Muriel E. Bowser, and one of her predecessors, Marion Barry, as though by invoking the names of two African-American politicians he had proved how irresponsible the voters of D.C. are and why they are simply unworthy of full voting rights.

 Like the Georgians who want to vote early on Sunday.
 Or the Texans who have the wrong kind of ID.
 Or the North Dakotans who don’t have the right kind of street address.
 Or the Floridians who have outstanding fines.